daotl/go-log/README.md

 export GOLOG_LOG_LEVEL="error,subsystem1=info,subsystem2=debug"
 ```

-`IPFS_LOGGING` is a deprecated alias for this environment variable.

 #### `GOLOG_FILE`

 Specifies that logs should be written to the specified file.
 If this option is _not_ specified, logs are written to standard error.